UST-QuAntiL/icwe-tutorial-2024/handson.md

 Add a Circuit Cutting Task, which is also available within the QuantME Tasks category.
 Configure the Circuit Cutting Task to use the Cutting Method ``knitting toolbox``, utilizing the implementation provided by the [Circuit Knitting Toolbox](https://qiskit-extensions.github.io/circuit-knitting-toolbox/).
 Furthermore, set Maximum Sub-Circuit width to ``5``, Maximum Number of Cuts to ``2``, and Maximum Number of Sub-Circuits to ``2``.
+Finally, add an Exclusive Gateway to later join the sequence flow of the optimization loop.

 ![Modeler Configure Circuit Cutting](./resources/images/modeler_cutting_config.png)